bauwenst/TkTkT/README.md

   2. an invertible text mapping
   3. a pretokeniser that splits strings into smaller strings.

-To map tokens (string segments) to identifiers (integers) for indexing into an embedding matrix, three interfaces are
+To map tokens (string segments) to identifiers (integers) for indexing into an embedding matrix, this interface is extended to the `TokeniserWithVocabulary`.
+This class makes use of a `Vocab` object which keeps _types used by the tokeniser_ separated from the _specials used by a downstream language model_.
+This prevents token injection attacks, which HuggingFace `transformers`/`tokenizers` is vulnerable to (see the bottom of this README).
-supported:
-- `TokeniserWithFiniteIdRange`: tokenisers with a finite range of IDs, but an infinite domain of tokens that map into that range.
-  An example is a hashing vocabulary.
-- `TokeniserWithFiniteTypeDomain`: same as above, but only supports mapping a predetermined set of unique tokens (types).
-  No assumption is made about how this mapping happens.
-HuggingFace's `PreTrainedTokenizer` is an example of these.
-- `TokeniserWithVocabDict`: same as above, but the mapping is made by an explicit dictionary.

-For ease-of-use, many `Tokeniser` classes have a `TokeniserFactory` defined for them that simplify the instantiation process.

-#### Vocabularisation
+#### Training
 To learn the parameters of a `Tokeniser` (e.g. BPE merges), there is the `Vocabulariser` class.
 It can learn from word-count files or from corpora of sentences.
 It takes a `Preprocessor` exactly like `Tokeniser`, except `Vocabulariser` is for training the tokeniser (vocabularisation) and `Tokeniser` is for inference (segmentation).

+#### Loading
 To make it easier to load the results of a vocabularisation run from storage back into Python, there are `Deserialiser`s to do this for you.

+For ease-of-use, many `Tokeniser` classes have a `TokeniserFactory` defined for them that simplify the instantiation process.
 Often, a `TokeniserFactory` will take a `Deserialiser` to provide it any files.

 ### Submodules
 The packages is divided into the following submodules: